GravitoLtd/gravitoltd.github.io/docs/Gravito_V6_CMP/Setup_and_Design.md

 ![](./img/deployment_highlight.png)

-> **Note**: If you want to check how a published CMP looks like, you can always click the publish option from the CMP configuration listing.
-This will take you to the deployment page.
-Here you can use the **CMP Preview** button.
+> **Note**: If you want to preview how your customized CMP banner looks, click the “CMP Preview” button in the top-right corner of the Configurator page.
+For more details, refer to the [CMP Preview document](./Components/preview.md).